 It is also said to be where Bartholomew Columbus is buried, but this is not certain.

 At times there are special events held here.
 There may be a concert or school group doing something.
 It is a favorite spot for taking wedding pictures.
-On Sundays the area is packed full with people all gathering with friends and family to see a free concert.
+On Sundays the area is packed full of people all gathering with friends and family to see a free concert and do some dancing.

 Capilla de la Tercera Orden Franciscana / Chapel of the Franciscan Third Order

-This chapels beautiful front is located in the Ruins of the Monasterio de San Francisco.
+The beautiful facade of this chapel is located in the Ruins of the Monasterio de San Francisco.
 It was part of the many phases of building within the walls of the monastery.
 It was built to join with the Capilla de Garay and the Capilla María de Toledo.
 All that remains today is the front of the chapel and the interior arches with a small remnant of the beautiful vaulted roof that was destroyed in a hurricane is 1930.